Posted on

 Interestingly, if handcuffs are not available, the hands may be fastened by using a belt or necktie, which is first passed around each wrist, followed by a few turns between the wrists.
 (See fig. 16.)
 When the hands are in front, the knot or the buckle should be placed over the hands.
 It is good practice to secure the belt or necktie to the waist belt of the prisoner.

-Collapsible tent poles weren’t, to the best of my knowledge, in WW2 but since these poles are long breaking them down makes it easier to pack and travel with them.
+Collapsible tent poles for large tents weren’t, to the best of my knowledge, in WW2, but since these poles are long, breaking them down makes it easier to pack and travel with them.

-I had these made for me once and I used it as the center or ridge pole in my tent.
+I had these made for me once, and I used them as the center or ridge pole in my tent.

 Basically, create the lesson plan, review field manuals, and describe the schedule.